 Glazing - Glass - Acrylic

 Glazing is the generic term for the glass or acrylic used to cover and protect artwork in a picture frame.
 Although neither material is perfect for all art framing, both have advantages and disadvantages.
-You can read more about that in our Glass vs. Acrylic article.
+You can read more about that in our article:

 The primary purpose of glazing in art framing is to protect the work of art from damaging factors such as temperature, moisture, pollutants and touch damage.
 Glazing can also offer protection against UV radiation.